Nepal Mathematical Society: Members and membership

 Nepal Mathematical Society consists of more than 1200 life members around the globe as of data of 2021.
 The society offers mostly offer life membership along with honorary membership for renowned mathematicians out of Nepal.
 The life membership can be obtained by paying the fee designated for life membership.
 To be eligible for the NMS membership, one has to hold a minimum of a master's degree in mathematical sciences or mathematics education.

 Publications

 The Nepal Mathematical Society publishes the Journal of Nepal Mathematical Society and the Nepal Mathematical Society Newsletter, the society's official newsletter.

 Activities

 The Nepal Mathematical Society organizes seminars, conferences, trainings every year to promote the studies, teaching and research in mathematics.

-Association

-The Nepal Mathematical Society has a reciprocity relationship with American Mathematical Society.